Relating the total domination number and the annihilation number for quasi-trees and some composite graphs: Composition graphs

 \subsection{Universally-identifying graphs}

+A \emph{universal vertex} of a graph $G$ is a vertex adjacent to all other vertices of $V (G)$.
 For a connected graph $G$ with $v\in V(G)$ and another graph $H$ containing a universal vertex, we define a new graph, named \textit{universally-identifying graph}, denoted by $G_v\ast H$, which is obtained by identifying the vertex $v$ of $G$ with the universal vertex of $H$.

-In this subsetion, we prove that Conjecture \ref{con1} holds for universally-identifying graphs.
+In this subsection, we prove that Conjecture \ref{con1} holds for universally-identifying graphs.

 \begin{proposition} Let $G$ and $H$ be connected graphs.
 If $H$ is a graph with $n(H)\geq \lceil\frac{n(G)}{3}+2\rceil$ and a universal vertex, and $v\in V(G)$, then $\gamma_t(G_v\ast H)\leq a(G_v\ast H)+1$. \end{proposition}